it3xl/git-repo-sync/README.md

 ## Synchronization of Remote Git-repositories

 **git-repo-sync** synchronizes git-branches between two remote Git-repositories.

-With this tool, you will forget that you have two remote Git-repositories for the same software product.
+You can synchronize as many pairs of repositories as you need.

-Your two remote repositories will be behaving as a single remote Git-repository.
+With this tool, your two remote repositories will be behaving as a single remote Git-repository.
 You can imagine this as a two entry points for a single remote Git-repository.

 * Developers can work on the same Git-branch simultaneously in different remote Git-repositories.